ankita34359/Complete-JavaScript/02_Lecture: Understanding var, let and const/02_Notes.md

 - Use const for constants or values that shouldn’t change.

 By using let and const, your code becomes more predictable and easier to debug.

+Feel free to explore the examples.
+Happy coding!